SharifdotG/CSE-205/Mid Solve/Spring 22.md

 # CSE 205 Mid Solve - Spring 2022

-## 1.
+## 1

-### a.
+### a

 I would choose an array-based data structure to manage the list of students eligible for merit scholarships in Spring 2022.
 Arrays are a suitable choice for this task because they provide constant-time access to elements by index, and we know the maximum number of students in advance (assuming there's a fixed number of students eligible for the scholarship).
 This simplicity and efficiency make arrays a practical choice for storing this data.

 ### b.
-Here is the pseudo code to manage the list of eligible students and perform some iterations on a sample dataset of at least 10 students:
+Here is the pseudo code to manage the list of eligible students and perform some iterations on a sample dataset of at least 10 students

 ```pseudo
 # Define an array to store the eligible students' information.